Table of Contents

 Customers will see the quote in their email and inside their “My Account” area.

-2. Customize the Quote Request Page
+2. How to Customize the WooCommerce Quote Request Page

 Control how the customer-facing quote page looks and behaves.